AndrewStanton94/cyberPontification/md/addingStuffToTheWebsite.md

 ---

-Having read the [[front-endLanguages]] section, you have an understanding of the HTML we write and the styling and interactivity added by our agency.
+Having read the [Front-end Languages](/front-endLanguages.html) section, you have an understanding of the HTML we write and the styling and interactivity added by our agency.

 Now, I'm going to mention a couple of ways we add additional functionality and information.
 Plus a way to manage the risk this introduces.